$\varphi_0$-Josephson junction in twisted bilayer graphene induced by a valley-polarized state: Model for numerical calculation

 To include the effects of interactions, we introduce the superconducting order parameter on the left (L) and right (R) sides of the Josephson junction and the valley polarization order parameter to the weak link.
 The resulting effective tight-binding Hamiltonian is:

 Here, the second term characterizes the pairing potential on the left and right side of the Josephson junction with phases $\phi_{\text{L}}$ and $\phi_{\text{R}}$ respectively.
 To be specific, we set the spin-singlet pairing \cite{LianBiao2019,Fengcheng2020} amplitude $\Delta_{\text{s}}=0.1$ meV according to the experiments \cite{Cao2018sc, Diez_Merida2021}, which is roughly one order smaller than the moir\'e band width.
 It is important to note that other time-reversal invariant unconventional pairings have been proposed in MATBG \cite{Caoyuan_2021_nematicity,Oh2021}.
 For simplicity, a conventional spin-singlet pairing order parameter is assumed in the main text.
-As shown in the SM \cite{Supp}, the conclusions obtained here are still valid even if we assume other momentum independent pairings which involve both the spin and valley degrees of freedom of MATBG.
+The conclusions obtained here are still valid even if we assume other momentum independent pairings which involve both the spin and valley degrees of freedom of MATBG (Appendix E).
 The temperature effects on the pairing can be included by setting $\Delta_{\text{s}} (T)=\Delta_{\text{s}}\tanh(1.74\sqrt{(T_c-T)/T})$ ($T_c$ is the superconducting critical temperature) \cite{tinkham2004}.

 On the other hand, the third term with the Pauli matrix $\tau_z$ characterizes the valley polarization in the weak-link (WL) region with valley-polarization order parameter $\Delta_{\text{vp}}$.
-The order parameter $\Delta_{\text{vp}}$ can be seen from the Hamiltonian with Coulomb interactions under the Hartree-Fock mean-field approximation [see SM \cite{Supp}].
-More details about the tight-binding model can be found in the SM \cite{Supp}.
+The order parameter $\Delta_{\text{vp}}$ can be seen from the Hamiltonian with Coulomb interactions under the Hartree-Fock mean-field approximation [see Appendix A].
+More details about the tight-binding model can be found in the Appendix C.